York, Pennsylvania: Fire department and public safety

-The city and surrounding area are also served by York Area United Fire and Rescue (Company 89), First Capital EMS (MICU 5), UPMC LifeTeam EMS (MICU 2), York City Police, York County Area Regional Police, Spring Garden Township Police, as well as other police departments, ambulance stations, and fire companies.
+The city and surrounding area are also served by York Area United Fire and Rescue (Company 89), First Capital EMS (Company 5), UPMC LifeTeam EMS (Company 2), York City Police, York County Area Regional Police, Spring Garden Township Police, as well as other police departments, ambulance stations, and fire companies.

 Transportation

 Bus service

 York is served, through public transportation, by Rabbit Transit, which operates multiple bus routes in the city and the surrounding suburbs.
 In 2006, a Rabbit EXPRESS bus route was established to transport commuters to Harrisburg and back, making six round trips weekdays.
 Rabbit Transit introduced a new route on February 2, 2009, that provides three daily round trips between York and Timonium, Maryland.
 The $5 fare each way covers 80% of the operating costs.

-In addition to Rabbit Transit, the city has a Greyhound/Trailways bus depot with service through Harrisburg to Syracuse or to Baltimore and Washington, D.C. provided by Greyhound Lines.
-Bieber Transportation Group formerly provided service to New York City along a route running by way of Lancaster, Reading, and Philadelphia and a route running by way of Lancaster, Reading,and the Lehigh Valley until service was discontinued on April 1, 2018.
+In addition to Rabbit Transit, the city has a Greyhound/Trailways bus depot with service to Harrisburg and Syracuse, New York, or to Baltimore and Washington, D.C. provided by Greyhound Lines.
+Bieber Transportation Group formerly provided service to New York City along a route running by way of Lancaster, Reading, and Philadelphia and a route running by way of Lancaster, Reading, and the Lehigh Valley until service was discontinued in April 2018.

 Intercity bus service to New York City was restored by OurBus on July 1, 2018.